- So good to drive

 We rate it at 7.4 out of 10.
 We give points above average for a ride/handling/powertrain combination worth benchmarking, for its Italian style, and a good range of features and options.
-But all is not perfect; the Giulia stumbles a bit when it comes to in-car tech, and we’re still awaiting safety scores.
+But all is not perfect; the Giulia stumbles a bit when it comes to in-car tech, and we’re still awaiting full safety scores.
 (Read more about how we rate cars.)

 The 2018 Giulia comes in three trim levels—base, Ti, and fire-breathing, Ferrari-powered (well, basically) Quadrifoglio.
 That last model, aimed at stalwarts like the BMW M3 and Mercedes-AMG C63, channels Alfa Romeo’s past; its name means “four-leaf clover” and it’s an homage to Alfa’s racing history.

 This year, the Giulia gets Apple CarPlay and Android Auto, correcting a major deficit from last year.
 A Harman Kardon audio system and an 8.8-inch infotainment screen are now standard on most variants and the automaker has seen fit to shuffle around some optional equipment.

 All but the Quadrifoglio are powered by a 2.0-liter turbo-4 rated at a hefty 280 horsepower.
 An 8-speed automatic is standard and all-wheel drive—which Alfa calls Q4—is optional at every level.
 The standard suspension is a reasonably plush compromise between sport sedan zip and everyday comfort, while the optional sport setup is firmer without being too stiff.